salvadornm/cerisse/docs/example.md

 ## Test2-Convective Vortex

-This is the classical convective vortex test case from Onera, which consists of an ideal gas under M=0.1, with periodic boundary conditions
+This is the classical two-dimensional convective vortex test case from Onera, which consists of an ideal gas under M=0.1, with periodic boundary conditions

 tested | grid | comment
 :----------- |:-------------:| -----------:
-gcc 11.3       | 64( 2 levels)        |  4500 steps, AMR,  2 cores
+gcc 11.3       | 64x64(2 levels)        |  Euler, TENO5 4500 steps, AMR,  2 cores

 After compiling
 ```